Shruti13-kothawade/MAHA-Real-Estate/README.md

 ```sh
 python manage.py createsuperuser
 ```
-Follow the prompts to create an admin user.
+Follow the steps to create an admin user.

 ### 6️⃣ Run the Development Server
 ```sh